AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-trended-data.md

 * Trended data for all data in the column

-* Any filter criteria that is applied on the table filter
+* Any search filter criteria applied to the table dimension

   For more information, see [Filter and sort](/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md).